animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Of course, you can explicitly set any of the `@Indexed` annotation attributes to override the default values provided by {sdg-name}.
+Of course, you can explicitly set any of the `@Indexed` annotation attributes to override the default values provided by Spring Data for GemFire.

 </div>